OTE - Oregon Travel Experience

 Courthouse Elm

-This tree was given to Douglas County by Binger Hermann.
-Hermann served in the U.S. Congress from 1885 until 1897, and again from 1903 until 1907.
-During the intervening years, he was Commissioner of the General Land Office in Washington, D.C.
-The occasion for the tree donation is not known positively, but research suggests that it was planted very near the turn of the century, possibly at a dedication …
+This tree was given to Douglas County by Binger Hermann, U.S. Congressman, around the turn of the century.
+The occasion for the tree donation is not known positively, but research suggests that it was given at a dedication ceremony for the courthouse, which was rebuilt after a fire on December 7, 1898.

 Read More